mulle-sde/mulle-sde/README.md

 ![](dox/mulle-sde-patternfile.png)

-Manage the *patternfiles* that are used by `mulle-sde find` to classify the files inside your project:
+Manage the *patternfiles* that are used by `mulle-sde show` to classify the files inside your project:

 ```